 Top Ten Experiences

 Drive Going-to-the-Sun Road.
+This is one of the best things to do in Glacier National Park.
 For 50 miles, this road twists and turns through the mountains and up and over the Continental Divide.
 It tops out at Logan Pass, where you can park, stretch your legs, enjoy the view, and even take your pick from several hiking trails that start here.

 Visit Logan Pass.
 At 6,646 feet (2025 meters), Logan Pass is the highest point on Going-to-the-Sun Road and part of the Continental Divide.
 This is the highest point in Glacier National Park that can be reached by car.
 Jagged mountains, fields of wildflowers, and the chance to see bighorn sheep, mountain goats, and other wildlife are the highlights.